-Nevertheless the user has the option to specify here two separate Issuer objects that identify the yield curves to be used exclusively for calculating the forward BMA and ibor rates associated with the BMA and ibor leg respectively.
+Nevertheless the user has the option to specify here two separate objects that identify the yield curves to be used exclusively for calculating the forward BMA and ibor rates associated with the BMA and ibor leg respectively.

 The following quantities may be also calculated and reported along the price.

 BMA Leg BPS

 Refers to the output of QuantLib's bmaLegBPS function.